 It’s where you get that massive caramel apple, the one shaped like a Mickey Mouse.
 Or that dipped crispy rice treat that you find yourself craving anytime you see a friend post on their social media that they’re in Disney.

 Maybe you’re the type that picks up a slice of fudge on day one and savors it in tiny slices each night of vacation before bed.
 I am.

 And then there’s cupcakes, cookies, and all sorts of pre-packaged candy.

-Zuri’s is definitely the best quick service option for delectable sweet snacks.
+Zuri’s is the best quick service option for delectable sweet snacks.

 Yak & Yeti Local

 The main restaurant offers a quick service option outside to the left.
-This is where you can pick up a carton of fried rice, egg rolls, and other various cuisines.
-If I weren’t eating quick service at Satu’li, this would be my next choice.
+This location offers a carton of fried rice, egg rolls, and various cuisines.
+This would be my next choice if I weren’t eating quick service at Satu’li.

 Here are the items you can expect to find:

 I hope this Animal Kingdom quick service review gave you some good ideas about where to eat on your next vacation.
 There are just so many options that it’s tough to know what is the best.
 And a dining establishment that one group may love might not work well for another group.